About Vasa Museum

 The Vasa was intended to be a masterpiece of naval engineering with 64 guns and capacity to fit 300 soldiers.
 It was completed in 1628, but Hybertsson had actually died a year beforehand, leaving his brother in charge.

-The Vasa Museum now displays the ship in its purpose built building together with several detailed exhibitions, both about the Vasa itself and its passengers and about Sweden’s maritime history.
+Together with several detailed exhibitions, both about the Vasa itself, its passengers (including a focused exhibition on the women of the Vasa) and about Sweden’s maritime history, the museum invites visitors into a time capsule.
 Audio guides are available and can even be downloaded online and guided tours also take place.